 Most people will be able to use rapid authoring tools quickly, and the rest within a relatively short time.
 This means course development can be done in-house with the people you already employ, no need to pay a developer.
 The cost of the rapid authoring tool, if any, will be far less than any outsourcing costs.

 eLearning development tools

-There are many different digital learning tools available today that technologically support the development and implementation of eLearning programs, from the simplest to complex systems supported by large databases.
+There are many different digital learning tools and elearning software available today that instructional designers can use for the development and implementation of eLearning programs, from the simplest to complex systems supported by large databases.

 By digital education tools, we mean LMS and authoring tools.
-LMS are digital tools that enable the preparation and presentation of online material, various communication systems, testing, assessment of participants’ knowledge, monitoring of participants in the learning process, and their progress and eLearning program management, all in one package in some standard formats.
+LMS are digital tools that offer elearning solutions for the preparation and presentation of online material, various communication systems, testing, assessment of participants’ knowledge, monitoring of participants in the learning process, and their progress and eLearning program management, all in one package in some standard formats.

 Years ago, it was necessary to know how to program to create e-learning programs.
 Now, however, there are more and more tools that can be learned by those who are not computer experts.
 Such tools enable the rapid content development of eLearning programs.
 There are tools available on the market that allow complete preparation of material in lessons and its conversion into a web version, which can then be placed in the LMS.
 Some tools allow you to add elements or functions of eLearning, such as interactions, quizzes, and tracking the progress of participants.
 Such tools enable the rapid preparation of content for e-learning, but this requires caution and careful use of technological possibilities in the design of the program, as there is a risk that the final product will look more like an online presentation of certain content rather than e-education.

 - Desktop tools – tools of this type are installed on our computer and are generally more complex to use than the previously mentioned tools and allow us more control over the interactivity and style of the content.